syncfusion-content/javascript-docs/js/TreeGrid/Rows.md

 ![](/js/TreeGrid/Rows_images/Rows_img1.png)

+N> 1.
+In TreeGrid, the given row template is parsed for default row functionality like row selection, alt row and other default row customization.
+Using [`parseRowTempalte`](https://help.syncfusion.com/api/js/ejtreegrid#members:parserowtemplate) property we can disable the row template parsing.
+TreeGrid is rendered with given row template, if we disable that property.

 ## Row Height
 The [`rowHeight`](/api/js/ejtreegrid#members:rowheight) property is used to change the height of row in tree grid, default value of this property is 30.